Arcahub/kube-install-tuto/src/installation/controlplane-node.md

 ## Join worker nodes

-In the next section we will make our worker nodes join the cluster.
+In the next section, we will make our worker nodes join the cluster.